Dr Kim Chaffey

 I grew up in country NSW and earned a Bachelor of Science from Sydney University and an Honours in Zoology from the University of Queensland.
 I travelled for 18 months overseas before beginning my long awaited journey through the wonderful world of Veterinary Science.
 When I graduated I worked in Maitland, the Hunter Valley and loved every minute of the job’s diversity.
 On many of my weekends off I also worked at the Newcastle Animal Emergency Centre.
 I left Maitland and worked for 6 months in the Southern Highlands before travelling north to the Mid North Coast.
 I’ve been here since January 2008 and I love the lifestyle, the climate, the animals and the challenge of everyday Veterinary Science.
 I have always had a strong interest in Avian, Reptile and Pocket Pet medicine.
 Every day I come to work I am in awe of the rich tapestry of the world of Veterinary Science.
 In my free time I enjoy cycling and hiking throughout the region.

 Having completed a year of Ag Science, I transferred to Veterinary Science at the University of Queensland and graduated in 1993.
 My first job was mixed practice based in Woodford in the Sunshine Coast hinterland and was a great way to start out.
 From there I headed off for the first of 3 stints in the UK (of which the island of Jersey was the standout location).
 Back in Australia I worked in Western NSW and South Australia before moving up here in 2001.
 As a family we have settled in and love the area and all it has to offer.
-I enjoy working with such a wide range of animals which I usually do on Mondays and Tuesdays in the Macksville Clinic.
+I enjoy working with such a wide range of animals which I usually work on a Monday and Tuesday in the Macksville Clinic.

 Dr Joel Morrison